Stay committed to your decisions, but stay flexible in your approach.

 - A team should avoid committing to work that exceeds its historical velocity

-Relative Estimating, Velocity, and Normalizing Story Point Estimating
+Relative Estimating, Velocity, Capacity, and Normalizing Story Point Estimating

 Agile teams use story points to relatively estimate user stories in story points [2, 3].
 With relative estimating, the size (effort) for each backlog item is compared to other stories.
 For example, an eight-point story is four times the effort as a two-point story.
-The team’s velocity for an iteration is equal to the sum of all the stories completed in the prior iteration.
-Knowing a team’s velocity assists with planning and helps limit Work in Process (WIP)—teams don’t take on more stories than their prior velocity would allow.
+The team’s velocity is equal to the historical average of all the stories completed per iteration.
+Velocity is the starting point for calculating a team’s capacity for a future iteration.
+Knowing a team’s capacity assists with planning and helps limit Work in Process (WIP)—teams don’t take on more stories than their prior velocity would allow.
 Velocity is also used to estimate how long it takes to deliver Features or Epics, which are also forecasted in story points.

 Normalizing Story Point Estimating